 Just season the turkey and stick it in the oven.
 Out comes a beautifully golden Dry Rub Roast Turkey a few hours later.
 No fuss.
 It really is that simple!

-I know Thanksgiving was here and gone two weeks ago.
-Here in the United States, roast turkey is probably out of most people’s mind.
-However, it is the main dish for Christmas in some parts of the world.
-Until I moved here, I have always associated roast turkey with Christmas.
-As such I decided to go ahead and publish this Dry Rub Roast Turkey recipe.
-Even though I prepared this for Thanksgiving, I know some will find it useful for Christmas. 🙂
+Why am I posting this recipe when Thanksgiving was gone two eeks ago?
+Well, Roast Turkey is not just for Thanksgiving.
+In many parts of the world it is the main dish for Christmas and that association was true for me until I moved here.
+As such I decided to go ahead and publish this Dry Rub Roast Turkey recipe even though I prepared it for Thanksgiving.
+I know some out there will find it useful for Christmas. 🙂

-It is a busy time of the year and Thanksgiving just crept up on me this year.
+The year end is a busy time of the year and Thanksgiving just crept up on me this time round.
 I did not have time to precook anything except for this Cranberry Sauce the night before.
 So, instead of my usual Roast Turkey where I would brine the turkey at least 12 hours ahead, I made it simple.
 I bought a fresh turkey, slapped on the dry rub, and stuck it in the oven so that I could work on the rest of the dishes.
 It took only about 15 minutes hands-on preparation time.

 - 3 tbsp olive oil

 - 1 onion